arjun372/NE591-008/src/project/project3/README.md

-# Project Milestone 3: Iterative, Lazy-Evaluated, Serial Diffusion Equation Solver
+# Project Milestone 3: Performance Evaluation of Direct vs Iterative, Lazy-Evaluated, Serial Diffusion Equation Solvers

-Serial 2D, one speed, time-independent, neutron diffusion equation solver.
-Matrix equation solved using 5 iterative solvers and 1 direct solver (LU factorization) with pivoting.
-File I/O is performed using a combination of `CSV` and `JSON` files.
+`project3` builds on `project2`, implementing a new memory-profiler.
+Benchmark results and analysis are listed in the `analysis` folder.

 ## Table of Contents